PaddlePaddle/models/PaddleCV/PaddleDetection/docs/GETTING_STARTED.md

 - `-d`: Dataset path, same as dataset_dir of configs.
 Such as: `-d dataset/coco`
 - `-f`: Evaluation directory, default is current directory.
 - `-o`: Set configuration options in config file.
 Such as: `-o weights=output/faster_rcnn_r50_1x/model_final`
 - `--json_eval`: Whether to eval with already exists bbox.json or mask.json.
 Default is `False`.
+Json file directory assigned by `-f` argument.

 #### Examples